CPESO/smartcontracts/README.md

 ## Documentation

-For a detailed understanding of the T-REX protocol, please refer to the [whitepaper](https://cpeso.ph/cpeso_whitepaper_en_v1.0.pdf).
+For a detailed understanding of the CPESO, please refer to the [whitepaper](https://cpeso.ph/cpeso_whitepaper_en_v1.0.pdf).

 All functions of CPESO smart contracts are described in the [CPESO Smartcontract](https://github.com/CPESO/smartcontracts)